 He had some tasks as Deputy U.S. Marshal, none too serious at first.
 In July of 1880, there was an anti-Chinese mob in town.
 He notified Dake of the possibility of a riot occurring.16

 Dake had asked him to handle problems with marauding cow-boys in the area.
 In the late 1800s the word "cow-boy" applied to ranch hands who roamed the range.
-They grabbed cattle, especially those near the border.
+They grabbed cattle, especially those nearby, and just across the border.
 They were accused of changing brands and then selling them.
 Virgil anticipated working to solve this problem.

 But Virgil wasn't paid very well.
 Officially, he was called on intermittently to help county and city administrators.
 An incident in late October, 1880 led Virgil to try to expand his law opportunity.

 Virgil was immediately appointed to fill in as the acting Tombstone City Marshal.
 This was a much better financial position for him.13 Virgil decided to run for the office.
 They held a special election on November 13th.
 Ben Sippy was his opponent.
 Virgil lost by 52 votes.

 Although Sippy won, 7 months later he requested a Leave of Absence.
 It was suspicious that he never returned!
 Hmmm - it was found he left some fishy financial circumstances behind.

 Virgil's first actions were investigating stage robberies.
 One in particular happened on March 15, 1881.
 A well-known freight employee and a passenger were shot dead.
 Plus the strong-box was stolen.

 The suspects were a group of cow-boys.
 Virgil gathered together a posse which included his brothers and Doc Holliday.
 They went after the offenders and secured some clues.
 They were never able to make an arrest.11

 In April of 1881, Tombstone city fathers enacted a new ordinance.
 It prohibited deadly weapons in town, unless you were a law officer.
 To be fair the original law was a little confusing.
 It was difficult to enforce the way it was written, and not particularly popular.
 That was one contributing factor to the enmity between the Earps and the area cow-boys.